rhaiscript/book/src/language/strings-chars.md

 Rhai uses [`to_string()`] to convert any value into a string, then physically joins all the sub-strings together.

+For convenience, if any interpolated value is a [BLOB], however, it is automatically treated as a UTF-8 encoded string.
+That is because it is rarely useful to interpolate a [BLOB] into a string, but extremely useful to be able to directly manipulate UTF-8 encoded text.

 ```js
 let x = 42;
 let y = 123;